801 E. Main St. is a multi-dimensional haven from the mundane side of life. Come experience it yourself and then share it with the ones you love.

 The entire space at 801 E. Main St. is Robyn and Jarrid's hub of awesomeness.
 It's a retail and entertainment venue that's home to The Poor Porker, The Corner Store and The Ruins Bar.

 Located in Downtown Lakeland

 While you’re on Main Street, you should check out all the fun things to do in the downtown area.
 The Downtown Farmers Curb Market is open every Saturday – so you can grab some produce after breakfast!
-There’s also The Polk Museum of Art, Brooke Pottery, and Hollis Garden, Can’t decide where to go?
+There’s also Polk Museum of Art, Scout & Tag and Hollis Garden, Can’t decide where to go?
 Don’t worry; they’re all in walking distance from one another so you don’t have to choose.

 The Poor Porker and Huffington Post

 If you have yet to experience the excellence Robyn and Jarrid provide you are already behind!
 Lakelanders aren’t the only ones who have given this dynamic duo recognition.
 They’ve actually been in publications such as The Wall Street Journal, LA Weekly, and Huffingtion Post.